steevenakintilo/BadFootballBet/README.md

 ![image](https://github.com/user-attachments/assets/bd4d3f6f-4a6e-434f-89aa-eed276633b05)

+## Update

+On a 2.0 version to get even better result here are the things I could add:

+-XG
+-XG against
+-Injuries
+-Relative form (last 8 games performances)
+-Big chances & Big chances missed
+And more...

 ## Disclamer

 This program was made for fun therefore the calculus are not 100% right and it will never be, it's impossible to guess the result of all the possible game.